eficode-academy/oidc-oauth2-katas/setting-up-keycloak.md

 Enter the realm name `myrealm` and click `Create`.

+Next, select `Realm Settings` in the left-hand menu and `Tokens` in the top-menu.
+Locate `Access Token Lifespan` and change it from 5 minutes to 30 minutes.

+Click `Save` to save realm settings at the end of the page.

 ## Adding Users

 Use the following procedure to configure one or more test users.